Hyma5/multi_layer_vegetation/README.md

 **THE DESCRIPTION IS NOT FINALIZED YET!**

+**UPDATE (almost done)**
+The whole model have been improved and transformed to the bi-temporal multi-modal model.
+The new code can be found in the folder _multimodal_and_multiseasonal_model_.
+No article will be made for this algorithm, however a brief overview of the model can be found in the README file located in the folder.
+The whole code is better written than the initial one in this repository and can be equally used for 3D single-data analysis described in the article.
+(The user can choose in the _config_ file which type of data he wants to process. )

 ## Dataset
 The **WildForest3D** dataset contains 29 plots of dense forest, with 7 million 3D points and 2.1 million individual labels.
 The study area is located in the heavily forested French region of Aquitaine, and was scanned using a LiDAR installed on unmanned aerial vehicle with an average of 60 pulses per m².
 Each point is associated with its coordinates in Lambert-93 projection, the intensity value of returned laser signal, and the echo return number.
 The elevation of the points is given using a digital elevation model, such that the ground points are always at z=0m.